VEinteligente/VESinFiltro/_noticias/2019-02-15_report_en-Phishing_by_Venezuela_government.md

 voluntariosxvenezuela.com.
 327680 IN A 159.65.65.194\
 ```

-During a small window on February 14,  DNS spoofing including DNS injection was observed again, the behaviour was the same as before but with DNS queries pointing to 134.209.13.64.
+During a small window on February 14,  DNS spoofing including DNS injection was observed again, the behaviour was the same as before but with DNS queries pointing to 134.209.13.64 instead of the previous IP address.

 ```
 dig voluntariosxvenezuela.com @1.1.1.1

 ; <<>> DiG 9.10.6 <<>> voluntariosxvenezuela.com @1.1.1.1